chrissearle/www_cso/src/blog/2019/05/15-kafka-java-to-scala-akka-streams-kafka.md

 In this case - each recipe is simple - but in more complex situations you can use composition to be able to keep the code simple to understand.

+The API for the consumer/producer code now also looks very similar to the kafka streams API.
+Something for a future article perhaps?

 ## Links

 - [Producer project](https://github.com/chrissearle/kafka-java-to-scala/tree/master/akka-streams-kafka/producer)